Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 Your body gives you important signals.
 Here's what to watch for:

 If something doesn't feel right, modify the movement or skip it entirely.
-You know your body best.
+You know your body best - trust that.

 Common Mistakes That Slow Your Progress

 Skipping days: Consistency matters more than intensity.
-Daily gentle movement beats intense weekly sessions.
+Daily gentle movement beats intense weekly sessions every time.

 Your Next Steps Start Tomorrow Morning